Guidelines for Handling Appeals Made to the University Faculty Appeals Panel

 These guidelines govern faculty appeals of a denial of tenure, promotion, or reappointment by a Northwestern University School as set forth in the “Appeal Procedures” section of the Northwestern University Faculty Handbook.
 Nothing in these guidelines supersedes the provisions of the Faculty Handbook.

 The Associate Provost for Faculty oversees the processes related to the Faculty Appeals Panel.
-Each year, the Associate Provost1 is in contact with the Associate Deans for Faculty of each school to learn about elections and/or appointments of faculty representatives to the Faculty Appeals Panel.
+Each year, the Associate Provost is in contact with the Associate Deans for Faculty of each school to request review and if necessary, replenishment of the school’s representatives to the Faculty Appeals Panel.
 Pritzker, Kellogg, and Feinberg all appoint their representatives.
 All other schools hold elections.

 Faculty Appeals Panel Membership

-The Faculty Appeals Panel (FAP) shall consist of 30 tenured faculty members and 13 non-tenure eligible faculty members.
-All members of the FAP serve staggered, two-year terms, so that during a particular academic year half of the FAP’s members are veterans of one year’s service on the FAP.
-Terms run from September 1 – August 31 each year.
-Each year, as necessary, these 11 schools must select their tenured and non-tenure eligible faculty members of the FAP so that each school has total representation as follows.
+The Faculty Appeals Panel (FAP) consists of 30 tenured faculty members and 13 non-tenure eligible faculty members.
+All members of the FAP serve two-year terms.
+Each year, as necessary, the schools must identify their tenured and non-tenure eligible faculty members of the FAP so that each school has total representation as follows:

-The Associate Provost for Faculty ensures that the terms of office are recorded, and that membership is staggered across terms.
+The Associate Provost for Faculty ensures that the terms of office are recorded.

 The Associate Provost for Faculty handles all communications regarding appeals.
 Faculty members appeal to the Office of the Provost, and the Associate Provost conveys these appeals to the Chair of the Executive Committee of the FAP.
 The Associate Provost also communicates the findings of the appeals to the relevant parties.
 The Associate Provost for Faculty oversees the processes and communications regarding the appeals process and does not participate in any aspect of the substance of the appeals.

-If the Executive Committee of FAP concludes that an Appeal was timely filed and contains sufficient allegations, the Chair of the Executive Committee of FAP will promptly provide the faculty member, the School, and Department with a list of the members of FAP and invite each party to identify individuals who should be disqualified because of prior participation in the case or possible bias.
+- If the Executive Committee of FAP concludes that an Appeal was timely filed and contains sufficient allegations, the Chair of the Executive Committee of FAP will work with the Associate Provost for Faculty to identify a list of FAP members to appoint for service on a faculty ad hoc committee to review the appeal.
+The list of proposed FAP members will be shared with the faculty member, the School, and Department, and each party shall have the opportunity to identify individuals who should be disqualified because of prior participation in the case or possible bias.
 Responses must be received within one week of the request.
 The Chair and other members of the Executive Committee of FAP may also disqualify individuals for reasons of possible bias or prior involvement in the case.

 - Insofar as possible, the FAP Executive Committee should attempt to select the majority of the Ad Hoc Committee from Schools other than the appellant’s School.
 In addition, the FAP Executive Committee should attempt to appoint two members who have had prior experience on appeal committees of FAP.
 If possible, all members of the Ad Hoc Committee should be of higher professorial rank than the appellant.